 The selected gas category in the delivered condition and the associated nominal gas pressure are given on the boiler type plate.
 The type plate also shows the other gas types and pressures with which the boiler can be operated.
 A conversion within the stated natural gas groups is not required.
-For switching to LPG or natural gas M (without conversion kit), see "Commissioning, inspection and maintenance".
+For conversion to LPG (without conversion kit), see "Commissioning, inspection and maintenance".

-The Vitodens 222-F may only be delivered to the countries specified on the type plate.
+The Vitodens 222-F can only be delivered to the countries specified on the type plate.
 For deliveries to other countries, approved contractors must arrange individual approval on their own initiative and in accordance with the law of the country in question.